 What is a children's party without a party game or ten?

-A personal favourite of my eldest daughter.
-This game requires no music but plenty of space and is really high energy!
+A personal favourite of my daughter and perfect for younger children.
+This game requires no music and no props but plenty of space and is really high energy!
 It sounds a little odd, but trust me this is a true 'crowd pleaser'!

 The children begin by walking around the room in any direction, on your command they need to carry out the following 'bean' actions: